linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

     Use "func <command> --help" for more information about a given command.
     ```

-1. Use the following command to create a Python function (`get-emojis`) that can be invoked via an HTTP endpoint (the default invocation method):
+1. Use the following command to create an example Python function (`get-emojis`) that can be invoked via an HTTP endpoint (the default invocation method):

     ```command
     func create -l python get-emojis